dkulp2/cnvs/doc/architecture.md

 The primary piece of data is a *block*.
 A block is conceptually a subset of basic genomic data, which is a two-dimensional matrix of chromosome *regions X samples*.
-Thus, a block corresponds to a contiguous region on a chromosome and a set of samples of the region.
+Thus, a block corresponds to a contiguous region on a chromosome and a set of samples.
 Each cell in this matrix conceptually contain a sample's DNA.

 ### Region ###

-A chromosome *region* is identified by a genome version, the chromosome name, a start and end position along the chromosome (without "chr" or similar prefix), and a bin identifier.
+A chromosome *region* is identified by a genome version, the chromosome name, a start and end position along the chromosome, and a bin identifier.

 To avoid conflicts with reserved words, use "startp" and "endp" to refer to positions in the chromosome.
 The interval is inclusive of the start, but not the end position.
 Or you can think of the indexing as "interbase".

-Thus, the region represented by the tuple (hg17,20,100,200) corresponds to the 100th through the 199th nucleotides on chromosome 20 of build hg17.  (hg17,20,100,200) and (hg17,20,200,300) are not overlapping and their lengths are easily computed by subtracting.
+Thus, the region represented by the tuple `(hg17,20,100,200)` corresponds to the 100th through the 199th nucleotides on chromosome 20 of build hg17.  `(hg17,20,100,200)` and `(hg17,20,200,300)` are not overlapping and their lengths are easily computed by subtracting.

 ### Bin ###